 Credit card interest terms can be confusing.
 Make sure you discuss all terms with your issuer.
 For instance, understand how your interest rate will change with a variable rate card.
 If your issuer offers a 0% intro APR period, note the purchase APR after that time.

 Some credit card issuers offer zero balance transfer APRs but ask you to repay the balance within a fixed billing period.
 Fail to clear the balance, and you'll pay extremely high APRs.

 As a rule of thumb, track business expenses on your credit cards and avoid carrying balances.
 Transfer cash balances only if you understand repayment terms and all the charges involved in the process.

 Balance transfers to low interest credit cards are a great way to reduce interest charges.
 For instance, let's say you are carrying $10,000 outstanding on a 20 percent APR card.
 Your annual interest is (20 percent of 10,000) $2,000.

 If you can transfer this balance to a 15 percent APR card (annual interest $1,500,) you'll save $500 annually.
-If the second card offers zero APR for six months, you will save even more ($1,250.)
+If the new card has a zero APR offer that lasts for six months, you will save even more ($1,250).

 However, pay attention to the second card's APR terms.
-For instance, if the zero APR card's purchase APR will reset to 25 percent after the introductory period, ask yourself:
+For instance, if the zero APR card's purchase APR will reset to 25 percent after the introductory period of time, ask yourself:

-- Can you repay the outstanding balance before the zero APR period ends?
+- Can you repay the outstanding statement balance before the zero APR period ends?

 - If you cannot repay, how much additional interest will you pay thanks to the higher APR?